bobbygondola/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The DOM stands for Document Object Model.
+It allows us to see code and errors as well as change elements.

 2. What is an event?
+An event is something that happens on a webpage that causes a change or is made to cause a change.

 3. What is an event listener?
+it’s a method that’s attached to an element that will wait or a change or something to happen

 4. Why would we convert a NodeList into an Array?
+We change a noselist to an array so it can be dynamic

 5. What is a component?
+They are reusable bits of code like functions that work in conjunction with HTML

 ### Git Set up